FaidraA/EMPer/README.md

-This is EMPer, an app developped for the class Human and Computer Interaction.
-Collaboration with Dimitris Sarantidis.
+This is EMPer, an app developped for the class Human and Computer Interaction of the ECE School of NTUA.

+Collaboration with Dimitris Sarantidis ()